ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/03-separate-chaining.md

 2. the size of each bin

 The first factor depends on the hash function, and for now we simply assume that it is good -- meaning that it distributes the elements evenly among the bins.
-The second factor depends on the load factor -- if there are $N$ elements in total and we have $M$ bins, then there are $N/M$ elements per bin on average.
+The second factor depends on the load factor -- if there are $n$ elements in total and we have $m$ bins, then there are $n/m$ elements per bin on average.
 Assuming that our underlying collections are simple linked lists, then all main operations (searching, adding, deleting) are linear in the load factor.

 The key point to making hash tables efficient is to make sure that the load factor never becomes larger than a constant -- the *maximum load factor*.